 Without further ado, here is the usage data provided for each tool.

 Add to Calendar button: (as used on website domains)

 Events with RSVP:

 Direct URL Method:

 Now for a simple use case.

 Analytics is a straightforward tool, so it doesn’t really need a use case to clarify how it works.
-Instead, let’s take a quick look inside analytics at what some of the graphs look like for the subscription calendar tool.
+Instead, let’s take a quick look inside Analytics & Reporting at what some of the graphs look like for the subscription calendar tool.

 The following images are taken from one of our demo accounts, and as you can see we’re looking at subscription calendar analytics.

 At the top of the page, there’s a summary of what we’re looking at – which calendar and month we’re viewing usage data for, last recorded activity, and last summation of usage data.

 Farther down the page, we report the number of times the calendar subscribe page has been visited by users on each day of the month.
 Recall that we automatically generate a link for each of your subscription calendars that you can share on social media or in an email.
 When your users click these links, they are redirected to a calendar subscribe page from which your users can subscribe to that calendar.
 The graph below shows how many users have viewed the Demo Calendar subscribe page (but not necessarily subscribed to our Demo Calendar)